October 2, 2020

 If you’re selling fashion that’s Made in Britain, it pays to shout about it!
-You can find out more about what the world really thinks of British-made apparel, and the value of the Made in Britain accreditation, in our recent guide to the Made in Britain mark.
+Find out what the world really thinks of British-made apparel in our guide to the Made in Britain mark.

 By law, you don’t have to add a size label to garments in either the UK or the EU.
 A lot of our customers are surprised by this.
-In fact, there’s not even a single shared standard when it comes to sizing (…which is why most of us have items in our wardrobe with identical size labels but a completely different fit).
+In fact, there’s not even a single shared standard when it comes to sizing.
+That’s why most of us have items in our wardrobe with identical size labels but a completely different fit!.

 There are strict laws governing the fire safety labelling of nightwear in the UK.
 The UKFT have some great advice on fire safety labelling for the UK market (and the Netherlands, which has its own set of rules) on their website here.
 In a nutshell, all nightwear has to either…